 International Defensive Pistol — Shooters use regular-grade (not match-grade) pistols firing full-charge service ammunition in simulated “real world” self-defense scenarios.
 Contact the International Defensive Pistol Assn. for more details.

-NRA Smallbore Rifle — “Smallbore” refers to firearms chambered to fire .22 rimfire ammunition.
+Smallbore Rifle — “Smallbore” refers to firearms chambered to fire .22 rimfire ammunition.
 Smallbore rifle competition is held over distances of 50 feet, 50 yards/meters, and/or 100 yards.
 Match competition can be as quick as 30 shots (10 shots prone, standing, kneeling) in a league or as long as 40 shots at the National Championships.
 Competition is conducted in as many as four positions – prone, sitting, kneeling, and standing.
 The Olympic Games host smallbore rifle competitions.